m3szbot/Galaxy-Trucker-Project/README.md

 Open the unziped file.
 Go to the directory 'GalaxyTruckerClient/Files.
 Open a terminal in the directory.
 Now, depending on your OS do the following:

-Windows: execute the command 'run-client-windows.bat'.
+Windows: execute the command '.\run-client-windows.bat'.

 MacOS: execute the command 'chmod +x run-client-macos.sh' to make sure you have the permission to execute the file.
 Then execute the command './run-client-macos.sh'.